jzelenjak/master-thesis-repository/openairinterface/README.md

 ### AVX-512 / Crash on illegal instructions

 The gNodeB docker image provided by OAI Alliance is built using AVX-512, which may not be available.
 In the `gnodeb` directory, there is a `Dockerfile` that describes a docker image where the `nr-softmodem` is recompiled from scratch.
-By default, the configuration in this repository uses an image from there pre-built in Gitlab.

 ### "Buffer overflow" on boot in the AMF/gNodeB/SMF